-- 5.28 Ofgem aims to conduct its investigations efficiently and achieve a suitable balance between speed and due process.
-Taking this into account, Ofgem will within 9 months of opening an investigation - give a Statement of Case to the person being investigated - close the investigation explaining why no breach of the REMIT requirements has occurred - close the case for reasons of administrative priorities or - where appropriate, update the person being investigated of the expected timescale for one of the above. - 5.29 Where Ofgem's investigating team considers that there is or has been a breach, it will prepare a Statement of Case explaining its initial findings.
-The purpose of this is to set out the relevant facts and the case against the person and to seek the person's views. - 5.30 The person will have an opportunity to respond in writing.
-The period of time allowed will depend on the facts and the complexity of the case but Ofgem generally expects to allow 21 days.
-Ofgem may grant an extension to the specified time and will consider in a timely manner whether this would be reasonable on a case-by-case basis. - 5.31 Ofgem may decide not to issue or to delay issuing a Statement of Case if settlement discussions are taking place.
+- 5.35 Ofgem may decide not to issue or to delay issuing a Statement of Case if settlement discussions are taking place.
 Before or at the point of issuing a Statement of Case, Ofgem will set out to the person being investigated the process that it intends to follow.
-Ofgem will update the person if changes to the process are subsequently deemed appropriate. - 5.32 After considering any written representations, the investigating team may decide that there is insufficient evidence of a breach and may close the case.
+Ofgem will update the person if changes to the process are subsequently deemed appropriate. - 5.36 After considering any written representations, the investigating team may decide that there is insufficient evidence of a breach and may close the case.
 Alternatively, it may retain a reasonable suspicion that a breach has occurred but consider that it is necessary to amend its initial findings and prepare a Supplementary Statement of Case.
 In these circumstances, Ofgem will provide it to the person and offer a further opportunity to make written representations.